-When permission is granted to be away from a classroom, students MUST use the passes provided in their agenda book.
-Such passes must be fully attached and intact to the agenda book.
-Students are not to use other students' agendas.
+When permission is granted to be away from a classroom, students MUST use the e-hall pass electronic system.
 The student must comply with the above regulation; otherwise he/she may not be granted permission to leave the classroom.
 When permission is granted, the student must report back to his/her teacher before the end of the period.
-No student is to be in the halls without their agenda.